Get Legal and Tax Updates for France?

 • Miscommunication between employer and immigration authorities

-Meeting specific conditions is key to a successful visa application.
+Meeting specific conditions is key to a successful visa application and residence permit process.

 Proper documentation is essential when employed in France, to comply with all legal requirements and conditions.
-The French company must also follow proper procedures when hiring foreign workers.
+The French company must also follow proper procedures when hiring foreign employees, especially regarding their departure date from their home country and planned duration of paid employment.

 Loading service...